AlekhyaR/sales_tax/README.md

 Proper architecture design is important.
 Each row in the input represents a line item of the receipt.

-sales tax - 10% - all goods, except books, food & medical products
-Import duty —— 5% - imported goods
+Initially dividing the task into subtask at given point of time.
+1. Identify imported goods, should return boolean
-sales tax
+2. Identify good type and exempt from basic sales tax

-1. How do you identity imported goods?
-2. How do you identify what type of product it is?
-3. first calculate 10% of goods price
+3. Calculate 10% of goods price and add it to price
-4. calculate imported sales tax
+4. Calculate imported duty sales tax
+5. To read Csv file check supporting gem
+6. Save the inputs to one folder, to use it in executing the program
-5. print receipt pass array of values as argument -> output should be csv
+7. Print receipt pass array of values as argument -> Print standard out as output
-6. each row represents line item
+8. Each row represents lineitem, store each item as line items
-7. Receipt contains all items, their prices(including taxes)
+9. Receipt contains all items, their prices(including taxes), output Sales taxes and total amount
-8. finishing with total cost of the items and total amount of taxes paid

 ## About